 “It was challenging being away from all my friends at work because I’m a social person, but I worried less about my son because I wasn’t so far away while at work.
 I would love to go between the two.” – Monique G., Account Services Specialist

 A solid hybrid WFH policy should also clearly outline the difference between freelancers and full-time.
 Especially since laws to protect remote workers currently do not sufficiently address issues such as overtime in many areas.

 So will WFH be permanent?
 Short answer: yes, in some form

 It’s clear on a micro and macro level that, personal and business attitudes towards working from home have shifted.
 Having witnessed the benefits of working from home and also having the pros of working in-office highlighted, it seems that hybrid WFH offices are the way forward for many.

 “Pre-COVID, I was actually the only person in my department who wasn’t already telecommuting at least once a week, by my choice.
 I hated working from home at first, but now I do enjoy the freedom.” – Maureen T., Senior Sales Specialist

-Whether you’re an employee working in a hybrid WFH office, or business leader shifting your office to a hybrid model, we have some great resources to explore:
+Whether you’re an employee working in a hybrid WFH office, or a business leader shifting your office to a hybrid model, we have some great resources to explore: